Resettlement policy of the Neo-Assyrian Empire

-In the three centuries starting with the reign of Ashur-dan II (934–912 BCE), the Neo-Assyrian Empire practiced a policy of resettlement of population groups in its territories.
-The majority of the resettlements were done with careful planning by the government in order to strengthen the empire.
+For a period of three centuries beginning with the reign of Ashur-dan II (934–912 BCE), the Neo-Assyrian Empire maintained a policy of enforcing population transfer within the territories that it controlled and conquered.
+The majority of these displacements were carried out with careful planning by governing forces in order to strengthen the empire's rule and influence.
 For example, a population might have been moved around to spread agricultural techniques or develop new lands.
-It could have also been done as punishment for political enemies, as an alternative to execution.
-In other cases, the selected elites of a conquered territory were moved to the Assyrian empire to enrich and increase the knowledge in the empire's centre.
+In several cases, this policy was used as a punishment for political enemies—largely as a pragmatic alternative to mass execution.
+In other cases, elites of a conquered territory were meticulously selected and imported to the Neo-Assyrian Empire to enrich and increase the knowledge in the state's centre.

-Bustenay Oded estimated in 1979 that about 4.4 million people (± 900,000) were relocated over a 250-year period.
-One instance, the relocation of the Israelites in the late eighth century BCE was described in Biblical passages and came to be known as the Assyrian captivity.
+Professor Bustenay Oded of Haifa University estimated in 1979 that about 4.4 million people (± 900,000) were transferred by the ancient Assyrians over the course of some 250 years.
+Perhaps the best known of these population transfers occurred after the Kingdom of Israel fell to the Neo-Assyrian Empire in 720 BCE, resulting in the Ten Lost Tribes.

-Types
+Objectives

+Deportation of conquered populations

 Forced deportation and subsequent resettlement were used as tools of political domination and subjugation to maintain control over conquered people groups.
 Large population groups were systematically transferred between different regions within the empire to strengthen their political unity or put down possible rebellions.
 Imperial administrators planned the population transfers, taking into account political, economic, and cultural considerations.
 For example, people might have been moved to develop new lands.
-In 720 BCE Sargon II resettled 6,300 Assyrians who were involved in a power struggle against him from the heartland of the empire to the newly conquered city of Hamat (modern Hama, Syria).
+In 720 BCE, Sargon II resettled 6,300 Assyrians who were involved in a power struggle against him from the heartland of the empire to the newly conquered city of Hamat in Syria.
 By ordering resettlement instead of execution of his enemies, the king displayed his mercy, political threats were removed from the empire's center, and the deportees were also beneficial in the reconstruction of the war-torn city.

+Importation of subjugated elites and skilled workers

 In other cases, Assyria also relocated people from newly conquered territories to its heartland.
 Typically, the elite section of the population was selected in a careful process.
 This group included highly skilled people: craftsmen, scholars and cultural elites, whose resettlement in the empire's heartland would bring knowledge and wealth.
 The empire's capitals, Nineveh, Kalhu and Assur were well-populated with people from throughout the empire, who were instrumental in the building of Assyria's lasting monuments, including the famous Royal Library of Ashurbanipal.